PART 35: THE WOUNDED

 Frank nodded.
 “They… Carrie’s still in emergency.
 It’s supposedly not as bad as it looked to me, but…”

 “You mean you were there when it happened?”

 Frank bit down on his lip as he nodded again.
 “It all took place so quickly, sir.
 I-I’m sorry, there was nothing I could do.”

 “It’s fine.
 It’s not your fault,” Hank assured, resting what he hoped was a comforting hand on Frank’s shoulder.
 “If… if possible, I’d like to hear more.
 Once I’ve checked in with the appropriate people.”

 “S-Sure, I’ll be over there,” Frank noted, gesturing to the nearby waiting area.

 When Carrie’s father came over a little while later, Frank felt his body tense up.
 It was fine though, he told himself.
 He’d repeat the same story that he’d given to the police.

 “Good news,” Mr. Waterson said.
-“They’re doing everything they can for her.”
+“They’re doing everything they can for Carrie.”
 He paused.
 “There’s every chance she’ll pull through.”

 Carrie’s father nodded, and reached out to touch Frank’s knee.
 “Thank you for doing that.
 I’m sure every second counted.
 Oh, and good to see that you weren’t hurt either,” he added.
 “I suppose this was somewhat traumatic for you too… where are your parents?”

 “Around,” Frank said.
 He’d made them drive him to the hospital, after making a preliminary report for the police.
-“But I told them I’d feel better waiting here, with another classmate.”
+“But I told them I’d feel better without them hovering.
+I am here with another classmate.”